What Causes Atopic Dermatitis?

 While having a genetic predisposition puts people at a greater risk of developing atopic dermatitis, the mutations to FLG alone don’t create the skin condition.
 Research has identified that environmental factors also play a role, including:

 - Prolonged exposure to an environment with low humidity, which can lead to dryness, particularly in people whose skin barrier is compromised

 - Use of soaps that are neutral or alkaline, which may cause changes in the pH of the skin

 - Psychological stress, which aggravates the skin’s permeability function3

 Is atopic dermatitis an autoimmune disease?

-Dysfunction in the immune system also plays a role in the development of AD and thus current research classifies AD as an autoimmune condition.
+Dysfunction in the immune system also plays a role in the development of atopic dermatitis and thus current research classifies atopic dermatitis as an autoimmune condition.
 In a healthy immune response, the body’s immune system recognizes foreign substances by the antigens on the surface of invader’s cells.
 The immune system consists of white blood cells and certain chemicals and proteins in the blood, such as antibodies, complement proteins, and interferon.
 Some of these attach to foreign substances in the body, while others work together to help the immune cells.
 One of the white blood cell types is the T-cell lymphocyte.
 T-lymphocytes, or T-cells, attack the antigens directly and help control the immune response.3,4